graph-algorithms/edge-addition-planarity-suite/README.md

 ### Setting up a Development Environment

 Please refer to the [2.
-Dev Setup](https://github.com/graph-algorithms/edge-addition-planarity-suite/wiki/2.-Dev-Setup) wiki page for instructions on how to install development dependencies on Windows 10 22H2, Debian 12.70, or MacOS Sequoia 15.0, as well as how to get started working with the project in Visual Studio Code.
+Dev Setup](https://github.com/graph-algorithms/edge-addition-planarity-suite/wiki/2.-Dev-Setup) wiki page for instructions on how to install development dependencies on various supported platforms, as well as how to get started working with the project in Visual Studio Code.

 ### Making the Distribution